MohamedElshishtawy/learn-laravel/README.md

 You have 3 ways to overwrite
 - newFactory() method
-- use the factories with out models
+- use the factories without models
 - state

 #### newFactory() method